 After a year, Paul’s ministry in the church plant came to an end.
 He moved on to plant another church.
 [Marty’s note: This was from a period of Paul’s life when he planted four churches in eight years while living in the same house!
 Basically, Paul would take a church through it’s pre-natal year and its first year of growth and then turn the church over to another pastor and start all over again.]

-A year passed, and then Paul recieved a call at his office.
+A year passed, and then Paul received a call at his office.

 It was Brenda, and she was weeping.
 Through her sobs she was able to say, “Justin was driving with three other boys, and they had a terrible accident.
 Justin is dead.”